AvinashDalvi89/internetkatta-hashnode/cmbxpwrbs000002l87lvxctpw.md

 Finally, tasks scaled.
 And so did the infra.
 No more 502s.

-## 🧪 What If You're Launching a New App and Don’t Know the Load Yet?
+## What If You're Launching a New App and Don’t Know the Load Yet?

 Start lean.
 Scale for learnings.

 When launching something new—like we are with NuShift—it’s often unclear what kind of user load or traffic patterns to expect.
-In such cases, make decisions based on expected concurrency, your framework’s behavior, and instance characteristics.
+In such cases, make decisions based on expected concurrency, your framework’s behaviour, and instance characteristics.

 Here are some tips to guide early capacity planning:

 * **Estimate concurrency**: If you expect 50–100 concurrent users, and each user triggers multiple API calls, try to estimate peak call concurrency.

-* **Understand your app behavior**: Flask or FastAPI-based apps usually work well with 0.25 vCPU and 512MB, especially if I/O bound (e.g., API calls, DB reads).
+* **Understand your app behaviour**: Flask or FastAPI-based apps usually work well with 0.25 vCPU and 512MB, especially if I/O bound (e.g., API calls, DB reads).
 If your app does image processing or CPU-intensive work, start with 0.5 vCPU.

 * **Choose your EC2 wisely**: We use `t4g.medium` (2 vCPU, 4GB RAM) for its cost-efficiency and support for multiple small tasks (6–8 per instance).

-* **Monitor early patterns**: Let metrics shape your scaling curve—track `CPUUtilization`, `MemoryUtilization`, and task startup times.
+* **Monitor early patterns**: Let metrics shape your scaling curve—track `CPUUtilisation`, `MemoryUtilisation`, and task startup times.

 Example initial config: